 To arrange for you or your loved one to receive this sacrament please contact the parish office at 561-622-2565.
 Our live answering service will contact a priest.
 Reminder, it is not necessary to wait until the "final hours" for receiving the Anointing of the Sick.

-Family members should speak with the music director Tom Wilcoxson at the parish to discuss appropriate music for the Funeral Mass.
+Family members should contact our music director Ed Persin at the parish to discuss appropriate music for the Funeral Mass.
 The Funeral Mass is a sacred moment to honor, remember, and pray for the deceased.
 Secular music during the liturgy is not appropriate.
-At other gatherings of family and friends (i.e., following the Wake Service, Reception following the Rite of Committal), secular music may be played to remember the deceased.

 Again, in keeping with the sacred nature of the Funeral Liturgy, it is not recommended that eulogies take place during the Mass.
 Given the secular nature of many of the stories shared during eulogies, the setting of the Mass is not the recommended or appropriate place.
 Eulogies are recommended at the Wake Service, the Rite of Committal, and the Reception or Gathering of family and friends following the Rite of Committal.

 Praying for the Deceased

 Given the transient nature of modern society, it is often difficult to assemble all of the family and friends of the deceased in a timely manner.
 The custom has arisen by which a private and simple burial precedes a formal gathering of family and friends at a Memorial Mass to remember the deceased.
 If a Memorial Mass is celebrated, the same care and diligence in selecting the music and readings should be practiced to maintain the sacredness of the Mass.
 Please discuss the restrictions in the Church's Liturgical Calendar with the priest before planning a Memorial Mass.